shackerica/BMI-Caculator-App/README.md

 This program is helpful for individuals who want to monitor their weight and overall health.
 By providing a quick and easy way to calculate BMI, users can gain insights into their weight status and make informed decisions about their health and lifestyle.

-To view the functioning app, follow this [Replit project](https://replit.com/@shackerica/BMI-Caculator-App).
+To view the functioning program, follow this [Replit project](https://replit.com/@shackerica/BMI-Caculator-App).